andyxwarren/factory_architect/_external/llm_request.md

     // 2.
 Filter by year appropriateness
     candidates = this.filterByYear(candidates, criteria.yearLevel);

     // 3.
+Filter by model-theme compatibility
+    if (criteria.mathModel && !criteria.theme) {
+      // If no theme is specified but we have a model, get compatible themes const compatibleThemes = this.modelThemeCompatibility.get(criteria.mathModel);
+      if (compatibleThemes && compatibleThemes.length > 0) {
+        candidates = candidates.filter(scenario =>
+          compatibleThemes.includes(scenario.theme)
+        );
+      }
+    }

+    // 4.
 Filter by theme if specified if (criteria.theme) {
+      // Check if specified theme is compatible with the model if (criteria.mathModel) {
+        const compatibleThemes = this.modelThemeCompatibility.get(criteria.mathModel);
+        if (compatibleThemes && !compatibleThemes.includes(criteria.theme)) {
+          console.warn(`Theme ${criteria.theme} is not compatible with model ${criteria.mathModel}.
+Available themes:`, compatibleThemes);
+          // Allow override but log warning
+        }
+      }
       candidates = this.filterByTheme(candidates, criteria.theme);
     }

-    // 4.
+    // 5.
 If no candidates found, generate dynamic scenario if (candidates.length === 0) {
       if (criteria.theme) {
         return this.generateDynamicScenario(criteria.theme, criteria.yearLevel);